 - Lab Assistants are available as resource persons during open lab hours and are not permitted to do student assignments nor provide more than ten (10) minutes assistance per student request at any given time.

 - Lab Assistants are well-versed in software knowledge; however, it is impossible to know all software applications and programming languages.
 It is the responsibility of students themselves to study all course materials before coming to the labs.

-- To preserve the cleanliness of the labs, no food, beverages, or smoking permitted in any lab (MCC Admin.
+- To preserve the cleanliness of the labs, no food, beverages, or any tobacco products are permitted in any lab (MCC Admin.
 Policy III.B-02.h).
-Only water is permitted (within screw-top or pop-top containers.)
+Only screw-top or pop-top containers.